 The U.S. Postal Service delivers more than 90 billion pieces of "direct mail" every year, much of it considered unwanted by those receiving it.
-Recycling unwanted mail helps conserve natural resources and decrease reliance on landfills and incineration.
-But what if you could reduce the flow of unwanted mail?
-It would not only conserve natural resources, it would save you un-needed hassle.
+Reducing unwanted mail helps conserve natural resources and decrease reliance on landfills and incineration.

 How much "junk mail" is there?
 Let's do the math:

 - Garbage: 3.79 million tons (68%)